 Our goal is to contribute a greater scientific understanding about the area’s potential to serve the temperature-driven life history requirements of native fish in the upper Eel watershed including salmon, steelhead and trout.

-Our project is collecting multi-year water temperature data to learn whether the headwater tributaries of the Eel River flowing into the mainstem Eel River above Scott Dam would remain at temperatures suitable for salmonids during warm summer months, if in the future wild salmon and steelhead were to gain access to currently inaccessible but previously occupied headwater tributaries.
+For the last four years, our project has collected water temperature data to learn whether the headwater tributaries of the Eel River flowing into the mainstem Eel River above Scott Dam would remain at temperatures suitable for salmonids during warm summer months, if in the future wild salmon and steelhead were to gain access to currently inaccessible but previously occupied headwater tributaries.

 About the Eel River